fusedio/fused-mcp/README.md

 This repo is build on top of [MCP Server](https://modelcontextprotocol.io/introduction) & [Fused UDFs](https://docs.fused.io/core-concepts/write/) which are Python functions that can be run from anywhere.

 <!-- TODO: Explain a bit of how repo works & abstracts away some of the MCP server setup -->

+## Support & Community

+Feel free to join our [Discord server](https://discord.com/invite/BxS5wMzdRk) if you want some help getting unblocked!